kubetail-org/edge-csrf/README.md

   * @param {string} input - The data to be converted from base64 to Uint8Array
   * @returns {Uint8Array} - The Uint8Array representing the input string
 ```

+__Note__: If you're using these methods you're probably working on a custom framework integration.
+If so, please consider contributing it back to this project!

 ## Development